 Transportation of Concrete (Top 9 Methods)

-11 Best Methods for Transportation of Concrete
+Transportation of Concrete Methods

+Transportation of concrete is a method of moving fresh concrete from the mixing plant to the place where it needs to be deposed in the structural element.
 Since the time taken in the method of transportation of concrete mainly depends on the initial setting time and the need for workability at the site, it should be a design parameter.

 For deciding appropriate admixtures in concrete to improve specific properties, the transportation of concrete method is pre-decided in advance.

-Methods for Transportation of Concrete
+Transportation of Concrete Methods

 1. Mortar Pan